JacobeJonathan/JacobeJonathan/README.md

 <br />
 Hi, I'm Jonathan Jacobe Montes, a passionate Full Stack developer and systems engineer.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care of the experience, the architecture and the quality of the code of the things I build.

-I have experience in e-commerce, database, javascript, c ++, html, css, php, react, laravel and project management.I consider myself a sociable, proactive, organized, results-oriented person, easy to work in a team and a desire to constantly learn.
+I have experience in e-commerce, sqlserver, javascript, c ++, html, css, php, android studio, laravel and project management.I consider myself a sociable, proactive, organized, results-oriented person, easy to work in a team and a desire to constantly learn.

   <img align="right" alt="GIF" src="https://media0.giphy.com/media/3pAQUswTjSVEL39Fsc/giphy.gif" width="400" height="220" />